are hard luck for men of action."

 two English ultimate twits who care more about cricket than world events, until their own sense of fair play is pushed to the limit.

-critics consider Edgar G. Ulmer's Detour the American film noir, and Ann Savage the femme fatale to end all femme
+Many critics view Edgar G. Ulmer's Detour the American film noir, and Ann Savage the femme fatale to end all femme fatales. ("Shut up!

 11. Doris Dowling.